KI-labs/show-cases/pages/what_benz.md

 Fine-tuned model was served using `Azure ML Services`.
 This [tutorial](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-custom-docker-image) demonstrates how to deploy a model that was trained outside `Azure ML Services`.

+## Unsupervised learning model:

+K-Means clustering method was used to group the Mercedes Benz cars into different clusters.
+The clustering was done based on the car's properties such as body type, model, price, etc.

 ### Tech stack
 #### Data stack